 As a fitness professional, my job is to find out why a particular goal is important to a client.
 Your why can be noble, like the client who wants to be a better example for their children.
 Or your why can be vain, like being super-hot, and that is ok.

 But realize that a vain goal will be more easily forgotten when the going gets tough.
 If you look a little deeper into the reason why you are doing something, motivation will last longer.

 Your why can have something to do with the person you want to become.

 Another function as a coach is to explain the reasons (the whys) behind the movements chosen to achieve the goal.
-If you believe as we do at Wah Lum FIT, that our bodies are a big, rolled up bag of tissue; then to borrow from Coach Mike Boyle, we will work on tissue quality, tissue length, tissue temperature, tissue strength, and tissue tolerance.
-We do that with foam-rolling, stretching, warming up, lifting, and conditioning.
-Doing the right things consistently over a long period of time is the key to success.
+If you believe as we do at Control Your Health, that our bodies are a big, rolled up bag of tissue; then to borrow from Coach Mike Boyle, we will work on tissue quality, tissue length, tissue temperature, tissue strength, and tissue tolerance.

 Here is a great and simple way to check if you are knitted together well.